seakhtar/nsf-sbir/pages/resources/review/peer-review.md

 America's Seed Fund powered by NSF encourages proposals from small businesses.
 All proposals are reviewed under the NSF merit review criteria, which covers both the quality of research (**intellectual or technical merit**) and its potential impact on society (**broader impacts**), and commercial potential of the project (**commercial impact**).

 ## Criterion 1: Intellectual Merit.

+# The following elements should be considered in the review of Intellectual Merit:
 The Intellectual Merit criterion encompasses the potential to advance knowledge.
+1. What is the potential for the proposed activity to:
+- Advance knowledge and understanding within its own field or across different fields (Intellectual Merit); and
+2. To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?
+3. Is the plan for carrying out the proposed activities well-reasoned, well-organized, and based on a sound rationale?
+Does the plan incorporate a mechanism to assess success?
+4. How well qualified is the individual, team, or organization to conduct the proposed activities?
+5. Are there adequate resources available to the PI (either at the home organization or through collaborations) to carry out the proposed activities?

 ## Criterion 2: Broader Impacts.
 The Broader Impacts criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired societal outcomes.

-The following elements should be considered in the review for both of the above criteria:
+# The following elements should be considered in the review of Broader Impacts:
 1. What is the potential for the proposed activity to:
-- Advance knowledge and understanding within its own field or across different fields (Intellectual Merit); and
 - Benefit society or advance desired societal outcomes (Broader Impacts)?
 2. To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?
 3. Is the plan for carrying out the proposed activities well-reasoned, well-organized, and based on a sound rationale?
 Does the plan incorporate a mechanism to assess success?